Table of Contents

 View on Amazon.com ➜

-If your plans in Patagonia have you staying in town and embarking on day treks, or if you have a base camp and plan to hike a daylong circuit, you’ll want a good day pack to hold all your essentials.
-This daypack from Osprey is great because it’s lightweight, reliable, and large enough to hold anything you may need during the day.
+If your plans in Patagonia have you staying in town and embarking on day treks, or if you have a base camp and plan to hike a daylong circuit, you’ll want a good day pack to hold all your essentials (phones, wallets, an umbrella, water bottle, snacks, etc.) This daypack is great because it’s lightweight, reliable, and large enough to hold anything you may need during the day.

 Daypack